reTHINK-project/specs/service-framework/discovery.md

 **domain (optional):** the domain name where the Data Object to be discovered is registered.

-**return:** Promise to an Array of DiscoveryObject.
+**return:** Promise to an Array of DiscoveredObject.

 ## Discoveries Resume

-This function allows to retrieve all DiscoveryObjects created in past sessions with active notifications for registration status (see below the DiscoveryObject doc for more info)
+This function allows to retrieve all DiscoveredObjects created in past sessions with active notifications for registration status (see below the DiscoveredObject doc for more info)

-`resumeDiscoveries(): Promise [<DiscoveryObject>]`
+`resumeDiscoveries(): Promise [<DiscoveredObject>]`

 **reporter:** the Reporter Hyperty URL of the Data Object to be discovered